-The purpose of the Catechism course is to help students “grow in their love for God and the Church through deeper knowledge of Theology, Scripture, Saints, History, and Spirituality.”
-Although Catechism only meets one day per week, students will receive assignments which invite them to spend time during the week in prayer, writing, and study.
+The purpose of our Catechism courses is to help students “grow in their love for God and the Church through deeper knowledge of Theology, Scripture, Saints, History, and Spirituality.”
+Although Catechism courses only meet once per week, students are given assignments that invite them to spend time during the week in prayer, writing, and study.

 Instructor: Fr.
 Noah Bushelli